flashdroid15/NoBleaches_AndroidApp_Java_1D/README.md

 ## Remarks

-> Contact team members for full documentation
+> Full documentation is available through upon request.
+Contact repository owner (@flashdroid15) or any of the team members above.

 > Note that a ``google-services.json`` file was deleted from ``client/app/google-services.json`` to prevent unauthorized access.